microsoft/vscode-docs/docs/languages/typescript.md

 ## Common questions

-### Can I use the version of TypeScript that ships with VS 2015?
+### Can I use the version of TypeScript that ships with VS 2019?
+TBD is this still a problem?

-No, the TypeScript language service that ships with Visual Studio 2015 and 2017 isn't compatible with VS Code.
+No, the TypeScript language service that ships with Visual Studio 2017 and 2019 isn't compatible with VS Code.
 You will need to install a separate version of TypeScript from [npm](https://www.npmjs.com/package/typescript).

 ### How can I use the latest TypeScript beta with VS Code?